DhyanMPatel/Js-Vnnovate/JavaScript/01_JS_Fundamentals/Operators/intro.md

 - void Operator (void)  - return undefined

 ### Note
-- Unary operator precedence is higher then Binary Operator
+- Unary operator precedence is higher then Binary Operators
-- Increment/decrement can only be applied to variables.
+- Increment/Decrement can only be applied to variables.
 Trying to use it on a value like `5++` will give an error.